 But then in 2010, an auto dealership in North Carolina became the focal point for a workers’ comp case over black mold.
 For the first time in the United States, a court ruled that the massive buildup of mold in the workplace did in fact cause an employee’s injuries.

 The case opened up mold to workers’ comp coverage.
 Although it’s not always a sure thing, it is indeed possible to recover workers’ comp for mold-related injuries in the workplace.
+When accepting workers’ compensation for a significant injury, consider consulting a seasoned workers’ compensation lawyer Memphis, TN workers trust to learn about how you can maximize the benefits you’re eligible for.

 With something like on-the-job injuries from mold, the case can get complicated.
 A good worker’s compensation lawyer will help you understand the system and fight for your benefits.